-Construction of Tri Noma (formerly referred to as North Triangle Commercial Center), with its leasable area of nearly 200,000 sqms, would expand current retail portfolio by 26%.
+Construction of North Triangle Commercial Center, with its leasable area of nearly 200,000 sqms, would expand current retail portfolio by 26%.
 Given strong merchant interest, lease out is on schedule.
 An anchor tenant, Landmark Department Store, has already been engaged.
 The shopping center is expected to be operational in the second half 2007.